 As inequality becomes increasingly fractal, we need such fine-grained analysis both to understand what is going on.
 And we need neighborhood-level data to inform the kinds of targeted investments needed to alleviate social and environmental distress in an effective and egalitarian way.

+In all of our projects, we remain focused on root causes.
 Greenhouse gas (GHG) emissions are the root cause of climate change, one of the gravest threats facing humans in the 21st century.
 But we still know little about the intersection of demographic and geographic drivers of GHG emissions, and their overlap with a range of climate, health, and social vulnerabilities.
 Our knowledge is especially weak at neighborhood level, where cutting edge big data approaches are promising.
+We could better understand exactly which neighborhoods’ homes would benefit most from immediate weatherization and appliance replacement, reducing pollution, poverty, vulnerability, and discomfort all at the same time.

 (SC)2 has received support at the University of Pennsylvania from the Population Studies Center, Penn’s Kleinman Center for Energy Policy, Penn’s FELS Policy Research Initiative, and Penn’s Perry World House.
 We are actively seeking further funding to complete and communicate our research.